Breast cancer: How do I tell my family and friends?

 First, think about whom you want to share your diagnosis and experiences with.
 Who do you want to tell personally?
 Who can be informed by someone else?
 It can be helpful to talk about your illness as openly and honestly as possible with friends.
 But it is okay to set limits.
-It is perfectly understandable if you want to keep your illness private, especially among colleagues at work where relationships are less personal.
+It is perfectly understandable if you want to keep your breast cancer private, especially among colleagues at work where relationships are less personal.

 Communicating while undergoing treatment for breast cancer

 - Don’t expect too much from family and friends.
 They can’t know what you are thinking, worrying about or what you need unless you tell them.
 So if there is something you want them to know, tell them.
 Share your worries when it is right for you.
 On the other hand, don’t be afraid to set boundaries with people.
 If well-meaning advice from a friend or family member is too much, tell them.

 - Whether it’s through face-to-face conversations, the telephone or email, keep your channels of communication open with your support network.
 That way they can be there for you when you need them.
 Ultimately, life goes on.
 If you are feeling overwhelmed, let people know when you need a break from talking about your illness.

 When talking to your children

 What and how much you tell your children about your breast cancer depends on how old they are.
 Preparing for a conversation with a three-year-old boy will naturally be different than talking to a 16-year-old in the middle of puberty.
 Here are a few approaches:

 Telling your children about your breast cancer diagnosis

 - Think about how to explain your breast cancer in a way that is as simple as possible to help a child understand.
 The words you use will depend on the age of the child.
 For instance, when talking to a younger child, rather than saying “tumor” you could describe it as “a lump in my breast”.

 - Use the term “cancer” and tell them how you will be treated.
 This takes the fear out of the word cancer and makes it easier to tolerate.